mscarey/AuthoritySpoke/docs/guides/load_yaml_holdings.rst

-which means to get them in standard JSON format, and also methods to :meth:`~authorityspoke.io.downloads.CAPClient.read` decisions, which means to fetch them and then convert them into AuthoritySpoke :class:`~authorityspoke.decisions.Decision` objects.
+which means to get them in standard JSON format, and also methods to :meth:`~authorityspoke.io.downloads.CAPClient.read` decisions, which means to fetch them and then convert them into AuthoritySpoke :class:`~justopinion.decisions.Decision` objects.
 Since we know the citation of the case we want, we'll use the :meth:`~authorityspoke.io.downloads.CAPClient.read_cite` method.

     >>> from authorityspoke.io import CAPClient